open-mafia/open_mafia_engine/docs/user_guide/abilities.md

 The most familiar type of ability for mafia players is the "activated" ability, where the player decides when to "activate" the ability.
-This is represented in the engine by the `Ability` type.
+This is represented in the engine by the [`Ability`][open_mafia_engine.core.state.Ability] type.
 Some examples: voting, night kills, protection, role blocking, double-voting.

-"Automatic" or "passive" abilities are `Triggers`, which perform actions in response to external events.
-Though the player may percieve these to be different (e. g. having multiple lives seems different than being a Paranoid Gun Owner), the implementation is similar: both `subscribe` to particular `Event` types and create `Action`s in response.
+"Automatic" or "passive" abilities are [`Triggers`][open_mafia_engine.core.state.Trigger], which perform actions in response to external events.
+Though the player may percieve these to be different (e. g. having multiple lives seems different than being a Paranoid Gun Owner), the implementation is similar: both handle particular `Event` types and create `Action`s in response.

+Note that both are derived from [`ATBase`][open_mafia_engine.core.state.ATBase].
+This class automatically applies [`Constraint`s][open_mafia_engine.core.event_system.Constraint] to objects' event handlers.

 ## Abilities

 An `Ability` is probably the easiest case to implement.
-It handles `EActivateAbility` events, which signal that we want to activate a particular ability, and responds with a corresponding `Action`, given the params.
+It handles [`EActivate`][open_mafia_engine.core.state.EActivate] events, which signal that we want to activate a particular ability, and responds with a corresponding `Action`, given the sent parameters.

 To create a custom Ability, you can either `Ability` and override the `activate()` (and possibly `__init__()`) method(s):